soniyadhikari/BUS-TICKET-SYSTEM/README.md

- it!
-Here’s a revised README file tailored for your project in C:

-markdown
-Copy code
 # Bus Ticket Booking System

 Welcome to the Bus Ticket Booking System repository.
 This project is designed to facilitate bus ticket reservations using C programming, providing users with a basic console application for booking bus tickets.